RES current activities

 Currently the Spanish Supercomputing Network consists of:

-- Magerit at the Supercomputing and Visualisation Center of Madrid (CeSViMa - UPM)
+- Magerit at the Supercomputing and Visualisation Center of Madrid (CeSViMa)

-- LaPalma at the Canary Islands Astrophysics Institute (IAC)
+- LaPalma at the Astrophysics Institute of the Canary Islands (IAC)

-- Altamira at the Physics Institute of the University of Cantabria
+- Altamira at the Physics Institute of Cantabria (IFCA) of the University of Cantabria (UC)

-- Caesaraugusta at the Institute of Biocomputing and Physics of Complex Systems (BIFI) at the University of Zaragoza
+- Caesaraugusta in the Institute for Biocomputation and Physics of Complex Systems (BIFI) at the University of Zaragoza (UNIZAR)

-- Atlante at the Canary Islands Technological Institute (ICT)
+- Atlante at the Technological Institute of the Canary Islands (ITC)

-The systems provide a percentage of their total computational power as is depicted by the figure below and that reaches more than 275 TFLOP/s.
+The systems provide a percentage of their total computational power.
+The total computational power is up to more than 1500 TFLOP/s.

 This computing power is available to public reserarch, based on activity calls.
 Activity call is continuously open and the evaluation is every three months.
 The duration for activities is limited to 4 months.
 Larger activities should divide the work in 4 months period.